dsoglobal/dsowebsite/content/posts/building-new-hope-bnh.md

 > “*Thanks again to all of the DSO for creating a wonderful environment and event on Saturday, and for all the hardwork that all of you put in over the past few months.
 It was really an inspiration!*” - *Therese Tardio, BNH Board Member*

 \
-**Team:** Ajay Ghadiyaram, Andrea Salomon, Shubhangam Tekriwal, Kelly Mok, Amy Badiani, Anthony Buchanan, Lester Xue
+**Team:** Ajay Ghadiyaram, Andrea Salomon, Shubhangam Tekriwal, Kelly Mok, Amy Badiani, Anthony Buchanan, Saurabh Sanghvi, Lester Xue